 Biochemistry graduate students are well trained in various specialized research areas and in biochemistry in general.
 Students prepare and present their research at local conferences and seminars, at national meetings, and certainly in journal publications.

 Each year, graduate students present a departmental seminar on an interesting area of research in which they do not directly work.
-This gives the student the ability to learn more about other fields of research as well as develop presentation skills that are crucial as preparation for the thesis defense and for job interviews.
+This gives the student the ability to learn more about other fields of research as well as to develop presentation skills that are crucial preparation for their thesis defense and job interviews.

 Students can also informally present their own research data to other graduate students in monthly Data Club meetings.
 This gives a student an opportunity to get feedback and advice on their projects from other students.